 As you step onto your Air Koryo flight you are greeted by smiles and a North Korean hello by the cabin crew as they direct you to your seat and hand out English versions of the Pyongyang Times and Korea Today monthly magazine.
 The purser speaks English fluently while other cabin crew members may have adequate English, Russian or Chinese skills.

-However, an absolute downside of enjoying your Air Koryo flight is being politely told by the staff not to photograph or video your experience if you hold up your phone or your camera in front of them.
+However, an absolute downside of enjoying your Air Koryo flight is being politely told by the cabin crew not to take photographs or videos once they see you using your smart phone or your camera in front of them.
 It is possible to take sneaky photos when landing or taking off from Pyongyang Airport when cabin crew are seated, or of you inflight meal but bear in mind if caught you will be asked to delete.
+As like any other cabin crews during a flight, it can be rather busy for them so they will not wait around for you to delete the photo.
+Simply agree with them, and put your device away.
+You can keep the footage you recently captured.

 Flying with Air Koryo

-Seating on Air Koryo is fairly comfortable but I feel that the seats are a little more compact much like other budget airlines, possibly losing a few centimetres on the legroom.
+Economy seating on Air Koryo is fairly comfortable but I feel that the seats are a little more compact much like other budget airlines, possibly losing a few centimetres on the legroom.
 If you were to swap to an empty seat during your flight the staff will turn a blind eye unless you sit in the fire exit seat where you’ll be ask to go back to your original seating.
+Although, if you have joined us on a chartered domestic flight, there’s no seat allocations at all.
+The business class seats are wider with a comfortable armrest and more legroom.
+A hot towel is offered as you take your seat.

-Seats on Air Koryo flights do not have headrest monitors but LCD screens pop down from above during the flight to show a random documentary made in the DPRK on apples or cat fish farms, or the latest performance from the Moranbong.
+All seats on Air Koryo flights do not have headrest monitors but LCD screens pop down from above during the flight to show a random documentary made in the DPRK on apples or cat fish farms, or the latest performance from the Moranbong.
+No headsets are offered so the sound is played on a soft volume through the speakers.
 Not great but luckily flights between Beijing and Pyongyang are 2 and a half hours long.
-I recommend bringing a Nintendo Switch to keep yourself occupied during your flight.
+I recommend bringing a Nintendo Switch, prepare your own music or download Netflix movies onto your phone before your flight to keep yourself entertained.

-During your flight the cabin crew may hand you pamphlets of North Korean made items being available from the duty free cart.
-Before arriving the cart will be pushed down the aisle selling ginseng, Korean traditional medicine, dolls, and books.
+Throughout your flight the cabin crew may hand you pamphlets of North Korean made items being available from the duty free cart.
+Before arriving the cart will be pushed down the aisle selling an Air Koryo branded notebook, ginseng, Korean traditional medicine, dolls, and books about the DPRK.
 I recommend holding off these purchases as they can be bought in Pyongyang much cheaper than the asking price with Air Koryo but a great chance for a last minute gift on your way out.

 Before your flight descends to Pyongyang the cabin crew will hand out three separate papers consisting of an immigration, quarantine, and customs form to each passenger.
-The forms are in Korean and English, however if you are handed a Chinese version you may ask for a English form.
+The forms are in Korean and English, however if you are handed a Chinese version you may ask for a English form from the cabin crew.
 Your YPT guide will assist with filling in your form and we recommend doing it before landing so you may quickly pass through North Korean immigration and customs.

 What is it like to fly and eat with Air Koryo?